-vii.
-In addition to the direct benefits discussed in Chapter 2, the indirect benefits of removing the restrictions in Area C would be significant.
+In addition to the direct benefits discussed in chapter 2, the indirect benefits of removing the restrictions in Area C would be significant.
 Indirect costs and benefits can be divided into those related to physical and institutional infrastructure, and spillover-related costs and benefits.
 The first set of costs and benefits are driven by the impact of Israeli restrictions on the quality and cost of infrastructure; the impact of the restrictions in this instance is difficult to measure, and no attempt to do so is made here.
 Nonetheless, the effects are considerable and are alluded to below.
-The second set derives from the fact that sectors are linked, with one using the outputs of another as production inputs - and those effects can be quantified.
+The spillover effects derive first from the fact that sectors are linked, with one using the outputs of another as production inputs-and those effects can be quantified.
+In addition, there is also a spillover effect (that is, induced effect) generated when additional income generated by new activities is spent to purchase on goods and services.
+Induced effect has not been quantified either.

-- viii.
 The quality and cost of infrastructure are impacted considerably by the restrictions present in Area C. All Palestinian industries are to some extent dependent on the quality of transportation, electricity, water, and telecommunications infrastructure.
-Transportation infrastructure is particularly problematic as Palestinian use of roads in Area C is highly restricted, and travel times can be inordinate; the Palestinian Authority has also been unable to develop roads, airports or railways in or through Area C. Restrictions in Area C have impeded the development of "soft" institutional infrastructure such as banking services, which are hamstrung by the inability to open and service branches, and the inability in practice to use land in Area C as collateral.
+Transportation infrastructure is particularly problematic as Palestinian use of roads in Area C is highly restricted, and travel times can be inordinate; the Palestinian Authority has also been unable to develop roads, airports, or railways in or through Area C. Restrictions in Area C have impeded the development of "soft" institutional infrastructure such as banking services, which are hamstrung by the inability to open and service branches, and the inability in practice to use land in Area C as collateral.
 Insecurity and the difficulty of policing Area C also deter investors.
-These impediments create significant uncertainty and reduce the expected returns on potential investments. - ix.
+These impediments create significant uncertainty and reduce the expected returns on potential investments.

 Addressing the constraints on the evaluated sectors would have sizeable effects on the demand for output in other related sectors.
 Despite the relative lack of diversification of the Palestinian economy and the undeveloped nature of its domestic supply chains, these linkages are important.
-The potential spillover effects for the rest of the Palestinian economy emanating from the expansion of these sectors was calculated by using data on inter-sectoral linkages produced recently by the Palestinian Central Bureau of Statistics.
-The overall multiplier effect emerging from this exercise is 1.5 a figure calculated without reliance on a general equilibrium model, and very probably an underestimate.3 Applying this multiplier, the total potential value added from alleviating today's restrictions on access to, and activity and production in Area C is likely to amount to some USD 3.4 billion -- or 35 percent of Palestinian GDP in 2011.
+The potential spillover effects for the rest of the Palestinian economy emanating from the expansion of these sectors were calculated by using data on intersectoral linkages produced recently by the Palestinian Central Bureau of Statistics.
+The overall multiplier effect emerging from this exercise is 1.5-a figure calculated without reliance on a general equilibrium model, and very probably an underestimate.5 Applying this multiplier, the total potential value added from alleviating today's restrictions on access to, and activity and production in Area C is likely to amount to some USD 3.4 billion-or 35 percent of Palestinian GDP in 2011, as illustrated in the figure ES.1 below.